exakat/php-dictionary/thesaurus.rst

 Directive
 ---------

+List of configuration directives of PHP.
+They may be used in php.ini, ini_set()/ini_get() or other configuration files.

 + :ref:`Disable Functions <disable-functions>`
 + :ref:`max_execution_time <max_execution_time>`
 + :ref:`variable_order <variable_order>`

 Exception
 ---------

+List of exceptions, available in PHP.

 + :ref:`ArgumentCountError <argumentcounterror>`
 + :ref:`ArithmeticError Error <arithmeticerror>`